felipesoareees/DevOps-Test-RTE/README.md

 # DevOps-Test-RTE
-Creating a infrastructure to deploy a simple website (helloword!) with monitoring...
+Creating a infrastructure to deploy a simple website (helloword!) with monitoring.